 On average, the Department of Energy says many air conditioners work for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
 It’s recommended to get started preparing for air conditioning installation before it fails so you aren’t sweating while you’re waiting for a new one.

 How reliable is your air conditioner?
 Does it cool well, even on the warmest days?
 Or is it frequently malfunctioning?
 When your air conditioner starts becoming less trustworthy it’s time to begin considering getting an updated one.

 Over your air conditioner’s lifetime, it’s anticipated for it to need a handful of small repairs.
 But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.

 Every air conditioner comes with a SEER rating, which ranks how well it consumes electricity to create cold air.
 If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal guidelines.
 However, your air conditioner becomes inefficient as it gets older.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are typically more expensive but could pay for themselves over the years through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are usually costlier but may pay for themselves over the years through improved energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Smart Thermostat Compatibility

-Our Professionals Make Air Conditioning Installation Stress-Free
+Our Techs Make Air Conditioning Installation Easy

-Reach us at 402-438-7992 to request your free, no-pressure estimate today!
+Get in touch with us at 402-438-7992 to request your free, no-pressure estimate right away!